Data Object Lifecycle

 Initiates the process of closing the specified object if the object is not already in the "closing" or "closed" state.

-If the object is a file or record in the "closing" or "closed" state, this call will have no effect.
-The call will report success, and the detail field will be set as shown in "Outputs" below.
+If the object is a file or record in the "closing" or "closed" state, this call has no effect.
+The call reports success, and the detail field is set as shown in "Outputs" below.

 Inputs